verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 The Public IPv4 will be used for RDP Access to the VM First up, the public IP of the first VM, the “Back-end VM 1“ or BAVM1

+Copy/Paste these lines as a whole to your Cloud Shell:

 `az network public-ip create \`

 `--name baPublicIP_v4  \`